grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 Make sure you have a kernel version >= 4.9.

-## Configure the Grafana Agent
+## Configure Grafana Agent

-We'll configure the Grafana Agent eBPF profiler to profile local containers.
-To do so we'll use the `discovery.docker` component to discover local containers and the `pyroscope.ebpf` component to profile them.
+You can configure the Grafana Agent eBPF profiler to profile local containers.
+To do so, use the `discovery.docker` component to discover local containers and the `pyroscope.ebpf` component to profile them.

 Create a file named `agent.river` with the following content: